PigeonProtocolConsortium/pigeon-spec/README.md

  * Portability to targets like WASM, embedded systems, Windows, etc..
  * Ability to be embedded into existing applications.

+This phase is complete when:
+ * There is a client library that is written in an embeddable language (C, Rust, etc..).
+ * There is a client library that can performantly serve a mesh of more than 15 peers in a real-world application.

+Nice-to-haves for this phase: see the implementation of a WASM and bare metal (embedded) client.

 ## Phase IV: Finalize v1 Spec

 Once a production-grade client exists, the focus will then become documentation.
 Using the knowledge gained from phases I-III, we will re-write all documentation, possibly using Gitbook or similar services.

 Version 1 of the protocol will be considered complete at this phase and the protocol will be considered "ready for production use".

+This phase is complete when the "Pigeon Protocol Handbook" is authored.
+The handbook will be a guide less than 100 pages long, that can be read by a developer from start to finish (as opposed to being referenced) to help them start writing Pigeon applications.

 ## Phase V: Stabilize, Maintain, Proliferate

 With a finalized spec and a portable client library, the next goal is to promote the product to as many developers as possible and continue to author software that is well suited to the protocol.

+This phase will be considered complete when there are three production-scale apps using the libraries authored.
+By this point, we've hopefully made a difference and helped people regain control of their data and find a new alternative to the current status-quo of "online only" computer applications.

 # Unanswered Questions